kplabs-pl/sml-docs/src/tutorials/leopard/zero_to_hero/dpu_inference.rst

 Summary
 -------
 In this tutorial you've put together all pieces created in Zero to hero tutorial series.
-Using DPU accelerator and small Python script you've managed to run ground segementation on series of images.
+Using DPU accelerator and small Python script you've managed to run ground segmentation on series of images.
 That involved trained, quantized and compiled model for specific architecture, Linux distribution with DPU support and Python script to run inference.
 You can use inference results to generate images or other processing.